 Below are some of the short-term costs you’ll need to consider when you first bring your rabbit home.

 Sometimes, you will find rabbits for free.
 These rabbits are typically from owners who did not spay or neuter their pet and ended up with an accidental pregnancy.
-While these are free, they are not necessarily the best option.
-Usually, breeders of this sort do not always follow the correct nutrition guidelines while their rabbits or pregnant and may not correctly raise the babies.

 Some animal shelters also keep rabbits, so you may be able to find one incredibly cheap from these locations.
 Usually, these rabbits were surrendered by owners who were unable to care for them anymore.
 Generally speaking, stray rabbits aren’t a thing.
 If a rabbit gets out, it will usually not be caught by someone and brought to a shelter.